rsanchezgarc/micrograph_cleaner_em/README.md

 3) A downsampling factor (can be less than 1 if actually upsampling was performed) in case the coordinates where picked from micrographs at different scale.
-E.g. -s 1.5 will downsample coordinates by a factor 1.5 and then it will apply the predicted mask that is as big as the imput micrographs
+E.g. -s 2 will downsample coordinates by a factor 2 and then it will apply the predicted mask that is as big as the input micrographs.
+This case corresponds to an example in which we use for particle picking raw micrographs but we are using MicrographCleaner with downsampled mics

 4) Any combination of previous options.